 Turtle Islands Excursions

-From all the tourist destinations in Sierra Leone, Turtle Islands stand out in what can justifying be a life time experience.
-The natural beauty of these seven islands with sandbars dotted with coconut trees against the turquoise water is surreal.
-The few people that live in this remote and highly inaccessible region have preserved their culture.
-Their traditional way of living is essential to their existence in this isolated environment where resources are few and access to the rest of the world a complicated matter.
-Visiting communities that have preserved their ways through time suggests responsible approach and discretion from the visitor.
-Not all islands are open to visitors and those that are left exclusively for the practice of ancestral traditions should be left out of the itinerary.
+Out of all the tourist destinations in Sierra Leone, the Turtle Islands stand out as what can justifiably be described as a lifetime experience.
+The natural beauty of these seven islands—with pristine sandbars dotted with coconut trees against turquoise waters—is utterly surreal.
+The few people who live in this remote, highly inaccessible region have beautifully preserved their heritage.
+Their traditional way of life is essential to their survival in this isolated environment, where resources are scarce and access to the outside world is highly complex.
+Visiting communities that have kept their traditions intact through time requires a deeply responsible approach and discretion from the visitor.
+Not all islands are open to outsiders, and those reserved exclusively for ancestral traditions must be left off the itinerary.

-Banana Island has emerged as the base for Turtle Island expeditions for two good reasons.
-The proximity to Turtle Islands: the distance from Banana to Turtle is almost half of what would be from Freetown.
-Cutting costs on fuel and travel time means more possibilities of elaborated touring within the islands itself.
-The funds saved on petrol is luckily used for logistics of tents, cooking, bottled water for an overnight stay.
-Sightseeing becomes more comprehensive with a two night/three day program as one really needs time to absorb the serenity and beauty of Turtle Islands, let along delve into the culture and traditions of its people.
+Banana Island has emerged as the premier base for Turtle Island expeditions for two good reasons.
+First is its proximity: the travel distance from Banana Island to the Turtle Islands is almost half of what it would be from Freetown.
+Cutting down on fuel costs and travel time allows for more elaborate touring within the archipelago itself.
+The funds saved on fuel are put toward the essential logistics of an overnight stay, including tents, cooking equipment, and bottled water.
+Sightseeing becomes much more comprehensive with a two-night, three-day program, which gives travelers the time needed to truly absorb the serenity of the islands, let alone delve respectfully into the culture of their people.